 The soil under your house expands and contracts as it gets wet and dries out over the course of a rainy season.
 This in turn can lead to foundation problems as the foundation either gets pushed up or sinks down.
 This can cause the foundation to crack.
 These and other problems are very expensive to repair if not caught right away.
 Once warmer weather arrives, it’s always a great idea to check the foundation.
 Make sure that you don’t have any areas where water is collecting against the foundation.
 Ideally, the soil should slope away from the foundation.
 This carries any runoff from your gutters away from the foundation rather than permitting it to soak into the ground and seep under the foundation.

 Would This Article Also Help?
-Installing In Patio Lighting :: Paver Patio Project
+Installing Half Round Gutters and Downspouts

 – Foundation issues can be especially problematic when working to keep a basement dry.
 Here are tips for fixing water issues at the foundation.